Rudy Lai

 2025 Q1

-Launch of Cardinal Health's AI Center of Excellence to identify promising AI use cases; new AI-driven cloud-based warehouse and fulfillment system enhances operational efficiency.
+AI Center of Excellence identified promising AI use cases and launched AI-driven warehouse and fulfillment system using cloud-based AI and automation.

 2024 Q4: no updates